-- Size – this is an obvious one — real estate is very limited so maybe hold off on that air fryer or bean bag chair for now (although having a bean bag chair would be pretty sweet)
+Size – this is an obvious one.
+Real estate is very limited so maybe hold off on that air fryer or bean bag chair for now (although having a bean bag chair would be pretty sweet).

-- Versatility – this is a huge sway factor for us whenever we’re buying something new.
-The more we can get out of one single item, the better (as long as it does everything well, of course)
+Versatility – this is a huge sway factor for us whenever we’re buying something new.
+The more we can get out of one single item, the better (as long as it does everything well, of course).

-- Quality – this is a key component of living a successful minimalist lifestyle.
-You only need a few good quality items to replace drawers and drawers of cheap gimmicky gadgets
+Quality – this is a key component of living a successful minimalist lifestyle.
+You only need a few good quality items to replace drawers and drawers of cheap gimmicky gadgets.

 1. WOOL BLANKET

 While this might seem obvious, a really good quality wool blanket might be the kind of thing that the adventurous van lifer in your life may not want to splurge on on their own.
 Wool keeps you super toasty while also helping to regulate your temperature because it wicks moisture and holds a pocket of air against your body.
-Wool is also mould and mildew resistant and is truly intended to last a really, really long time.
+Wool is also mold and mildew resistant and is truly intended to last a really, really long time.

 2. LANTERN BATTERY PACK

-Yeah, headlamps are handy but this little green lantern that we got on Amazon for like 12 bucks has been such a lifesaver for us in so many situations.
+Yeah, headlamps are handy but this little green lantern that we got on Amazon for 12 bucks has been such a lifesaver for us in so many situations.
 It’s a flashlight-lantern-battery pack with a built-in hook and magnets so you can hang it up or even stick it to the side of the van!
 The battery charges by USB and always lasts a suspiciously long time when you’re just using it as a light.
-When you’re in a pinch, you can also charge your phone or other USB device from its internal battery — it’s not a huge battery pack but it’s great to give you a boost when you need it.
+When you’re in a pinch, you can also charge your phone or other USB device from its internal battery.
+It’s not a huge battery pack but it’s great to give you a boost when you need it.
 They don’t sell the exact model anymore but this lantern is an even more compact version and there’s also a bigger version available if portability is less of a factor.

 3. BACKROADS MAPBOOK

 For our American comrades, there are a few different options out there.
 For starters, you can opt for the classic Rand McNally Road Atlas that will cover you from Washington to Florida AND will also include helpful maps of your dear neigbours, Canada and Mexico.
 If the van lifer in your life is all about chasing the next adventure, you can go for National Geographic’s Road Atlas: Adventure Edition.
 This puppy is all about getting you to the next National Park or recreation area and also includes maps of Canada, Mexico, and Puerto Rico!
-Finally, if you want to help take the guesswork out of your special van lifer’s trip planning, you can pick them up a MAD Map, which highlights awesome scenic drives and road trips on a state-by-state basis.
+Finally, if you want to help take the guesswork out of your special van lifer’s trip planning, you can pick them up a MAD Map.
+These highlight awesome scenic drives and road trips on a state-by-state basis.
 Heck — get ‘em all!

 Beaver fever is a real thing and it is not fun whatsoever.
 Drinking out of a lake or stream might seem like the cleanest water out there, but you just never know what that water has travelled over before it got to you.
 With the help of a handy dandy LifeStraw, you can be sure that you’re drinking clean water that is free of waterborne bacteria and parasites — without the aid of harsh chemicals like iodine and chlorine.
-The best part is that there are no batteries to replace and it can filter A LOT of water before it needs to be replaced (4,000 litres or 1,000 gallons is a lot more than the recommended 8 glasses a day), making it an excellent van life gift idea for any van lifer’s toolkit.
+The best part is that there are no batteries to replace and it can filter A LOT of water before it needs to be replaced (4,000 litres or 1,000 gallons is a lot more than the recommended 8 glasses a day).
+This makes it an excellent gift idea for any van lifer’s toolkit.
 You can drink directly from the unfiltered water source with the classic LifeStraw or get one of their cool water bottles so you can continue filling up and staying hydrated all day.